 1. A Time of Reflection

-The Christmas season is an excellent time to prayerfully reassess our life and see if we reached the goals set for 2017.
-Looking back over the year, helps us be more self-aware so we don’t fall into the same mistakes; it also helps us learn what habits promote success.
+The Christmas season is an excellent time to prayerfully reassess our life and see if we reached the goals set for the previous year.
+Looking back, helps us be more self-aware so we avoid making the same mistakes; it also helps us learn what habits promote success.

 2. Set Attainable Goals

-Your moments are precious.
-Ask the Lord for goals you can work towards, so at the end of the year, you can see how He blessed your intentional use of time.
+Ask the Lord to help you set goals you can attain that will enrich your life.
+The beautiful thing is at the end of the year, you will be able to see how He blessed your intentional use of time.

-Reaching a goal is very encouraging, especially as dopamine is produced, which brings an overall feeling of satisfaction and pleasure that helps us establish healthy lifestyle habits.
+Reaching a goal is rewarding, releasing dopamine, which brings an overall feeling of satisfaction and pleasure, and reinforces healthy lifestyle habits.

 3. Read Through the Bible In a Year

 My daughter just gave me a lovely new Bible.
-To begin the New Year in a new Bible is a special delight.
-If I don’t have a new Bible, I simply take a different translation off the shelf to read that year.
+Starting the New Year with a new Bible is a special delight for me.
+When I don’t have a new Bible, I simply take a different translation off the shelf to read that year.

-Basically, it is a discipline as you engage with the Lord to lay the foundation of your life in His truth.
+Reading the Bible is a discipline, where you engage with the Lord to lay the foundation of your life in His truth.
 If you miss a day, just start again from where you left off!